flyingpeach/sls-code/matlab/README.md

 # System Level Synthesis
 MATLAB implementation of system level synthesis and regularization for design (RFD).

+## Dependencies
+This toolbox uses cvx, which can be downloaded from [here](http://cvxr.com/cvx/download/).

 ## Setup
 Add the sls directory to MATLAB's directory either manually or by running `code/init.m`.